UC Theatre Taube Family Music Hall

 2036 University Avenue,

-12 people favorited this theater
+14 people favorited this theater

+The UC Theatre was opened in 1917.
 The 1,300-seat UC Theatre closed in March 2001 after 84 years in business when the downtown art house was no longer able to survive on poor ticket sales.

 An upcoming seismic retrofitting had been deemed too expensive by Landmark Theatres and its parent company, Silver Cinemas, which recently filed for bankruptcy.
-Already in debt and littered with unpaid bills, the UC could not afford the $300,000 retrofitting cost.
+Already in debt and littered with unpaid bills, the UC Theatre could not afford the $300,000 retrofitting cost.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.